-Figure 4 presents the first two EOFs derived from the Utah/Salt Lake Valley MesoWest stations.
-The first EOF here (Fig 4A), like the first EOF in the other valleys, reflects the importance of channeling and thermal flows parallel to the main valley axes.
-The second EOF is characterized by flows in opposite directions in the northern and southern parts of the domain (Fig 4B).
-When the EOF 2 coefficient is positive (i. e. when its contributions will be in the same directions shown in Figure 4), the two northern locations have lake breeze-upslope flows, while the southern sites have greater downslope components.
-As already discussed for the Tooele Valley, opposite signs of the coefficients for the first two EOFs characterize the lake/land breeze circulation.
+Figure 4 presents the first two EOFs derived from the Utah-Salt Lake Valley MesoWest stations.
+The first EOF here (Fig. 4a), like the first EOF in the other valleys, reflects the importance of channeling and thermal flows parallel to the main valley axes.
+The second EOF is characterized by flows in opposite directions in the northern and southern parts of the domain (Fig. 4b).
+When the EOF-2 coefficient is positive (i.e., when its contributions will be in the same directions shown in Fig. 4), the two northern locations have lake-breezeupslope flows while the southern sites have greater downslope components.
+As already discussed for the Tooele Valley, opposite signs of the coefficients for the first two EOFs characterize the lake-breeze-land-breeze circulation.
 Flow through the pass separating the Rush Valley from the Utah Valley is evident in both EOF 1 and EOF 2.
 Later, it will be shown that this is evidence for strong, frequently occurring flow from the Utah Valley to the Rush Valley in the late afternoon.

-Figure 5 shows the first two EOFs for the VTMX 2000 experiment based on samples at ten locations and at half hour intervals for the ten IOPs.
-Here, the sites are concentrated in the Salt Lake Valley, with none in the Utah Valley, but one site east of the Oquirrh mountains (near TOO; see Fig 1) has been included.
+Figure 5 shows the first two EOFs for VTMX 2000 based on samples at 10 locations and at half-hour intervals for the 10 IOPs.
+Here, the sites are concentrated in the Salt Lake Valley, with none in the Utah Valley, but one site east of the Oquirrh Mountains (near TOO; see Fig. 1) has been included.
 The explained variance is appreciably greater for these data, perhaps reflecting the more compact and homogeneous area represented.
-Not unexpectedly, the first EOF (Fig 5A) shows the same general pattern of along valley flow seen in the other two data sets.
+Not unexpected is that the first EOF (Fig. 5a) shows the same general pattern of along-valley flow that is seen in the other two datasets.